Demographics of the Middle East and North Africa: Education

 The Middle East and North Africa have strongly developed their education in terms of the average level of schooling, which has quadrupled since the 1960s.
 They have also halved the illiteracy rate in the region since the 1980s and achieved complete gender parity in primary school.
 Literacy in the region for adults has improved from 59% in the 1990s to 78% in 2010.

 The access and enrollment in the school system have also increased in the region and all boys and girls have had access to primary education in most of the countries in the region.
 Enrollment in schools has increased from 86% to 94% between 2000 and 2010.
 It is interesting to note that the region, differently from the rest of the world, has had a reversed gender gap meaning that girls are outperforming boys in 4th-grade math and this is systematic up until the 8th grade.

 Even though the region and the countries are highly invested in developing the school system and education by investing 5.3% of the GDP in the education the quality is still low and lacking and needs to be improved (can be seen on the table).
 There is also a difference in education and a large gap between the rich and the poor.
 Furthermore, the political instability in the region and the conflicts are forcing children to drop out of school.
 Still, school dropouts have significantly decreased in the region.

 Languages

 The five major languages in the Middle East and North Africa are: Arabic, Hebrew, Persian, Turkish and Kurdish.
 There are approximately 571 million speakers of the five languages including individuals speaking the language outside of the Middle East and North Africa.

-Arabic is spoken in the following countries: Algeria, Bahrain, Djibouti, Egypt, Gaza, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, West Bank and Yemen.
+Arabic is spoken in the following countries: Algeria, Bahrain, Djibouti, Egypt, Palestine, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen.